wp-plugins/shortcode-reference/readme.txt

 1. Download & unzip the 'shortcode-reference.zip' into the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. You'll have an extra meta-box when editing posts, pages and links, providing realtime information about you
+3. You'll have an extra meta-box when editing posts, pages and links, providing realtime information about your available shortcodes and how to use them - if the code they use is  documented properly

 == Frequently Asked Questions ==